kvebers/Born2BeRoot/README.md

-# UnixFABETS GUIDE to Born2BeRoot #
+# GUIDE to Born2BeRoot
-## WARNING I AM UNIXFABET, so be aware of that ##

-UnixFABET - person who dosen't coprehend unix.

-Hey, this is my first time toching linux and using OS without grafical interface.
-So if you are experiencing the same have a read!
+Hey, this is my first time touching Linux and using an OS without a graphical interface.
+So if you are experiencing the same, have a read!
-But, I aint an expert in this is so be aware of that fact, so there might be some errors.
+But, I ain't an expert in this, so be aware of that fact.
+There might be some errors.

-#### Some cool stuff you can do to improve your own workflow and experiment with the code later, is to take snapshoots and revert. back to the versions that you did not understand or where you have worries that you did an incorrect setup
+#### Some cool stuff you can do to improve your workflow and experiment with the code later is to take snapshots and revert back to the versions that you did not understand or where you have worries that you did an incorrect setup.

 <img width="893" alt="Screen Shot 2022-11-29 at 7 00 28 PM" src="https://user-images.githubusercontent.com/49612380/204608711-88c13899-1bf7-4dd1-8bd3-ae1c15766269.png">